The Digication Blog

 She points to the tools that Digication provides students to do these very things, from videos, presentations (and even specific aspects of those presentations), pictures, and other media that allow the student a great deal of control and accountability for crafting their digital portfolio to showcase what they want people to know about them.

-Patty also noted that the advantages of using Digication’s system extend beyond a student’s graduation – whether it’s editing, refining, or redacting certain parts of their portfolio – their work isn’t locked-in and limited as it would have been if they had used older, more conventional systems and approaches that other programs and universities are still using.
+Patty also noted that the advantages of using Digication’s system extend beyond a student’s graduation – whether it’s editing, refining, or redacting certain parts of their portfolio – their work isn’t locked in and limited as it would have been if they had used older, more conventional systems and approaches that other programs and universities are still using.

 The Student-Teacher Collaboration Challenges You Might Face and How to Deal With Them Effectively